LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/event-functions.rst

 Check for Duplicates
 ^^^^^^^^^^^^^^^^^^^^^

-Even though we clear the input box, there is nothing preventing the user from entering the same movie multiple times.
+Even though we clear the input box, there is nothing to prevent the user from entering the same movie multiple times.
 While some fans may want to watch a film twenty times in a row, let's have our code prevent repeats.

-Recall the :ref:`includes method <includes-examples>` checks if an array contains a particular element.
-We can use this several ways to check for a repeated title.
+Recall that the :ref:`includes method <includes-examples>` checks if an array contains a particular element.
+The method gives us several ways to check for a repeated title.
 One possibility is:

 .. sourcecode:: TypeScript